zhalux19/TodoList/README.md

 Create todo\
 Pagination with deep linking instead of state when viewing todos (better user experience)\
 Responsive page for both desktop and mobile divices\
+State shape is normalised to help with item lookup.
+Leave room for relational data in the future\
 UI is handling various api status e.g. Loading, error and pending

 Tests\